transcom/mymove-docs/docs/frontend/guides/how-we-use-react-query.md

 [docs-rq-testing]: https://tanstack.com/query/v4/docs/react/guides/testing
 :::

 In order to test component using React Query, it needs to have a wrapper with an instance of the query client running. `ReactQueryWrapper` is available in [testing utils](https://github.com/transcom/mymove/blob/main/src/testUtils.jsx) to accomplish that.
-The wrapper has been added to `MockProviders`.
+The wrapper has been added to `MockProviders` also in the testing utils.

 ```js
     it('has a React Query wrapper directly', async () => {